staudenmeir/eloquent-has-many-deep/README.md

 ### Table Aliases

-If your intermediate path contains the same model multiple times, you can specify a table alias:
+If your relationship path contains the same model multiple times, you can specify a table alias:

 ```php
 class Post extends Model